Bug0writer/MAVs_Pose/README.md

 # MAVs_Pose
-This repository contains the official implementation of our paper: **"[A Probabilistic Pose Estimation Framework for Micro Aerial Vehicles: Enabling Vision-Based  Aerial Docking]"**.
+This repository contains the official implementation of our paper: **"A Probabilistic Pose Estimation Framework for Micro Aerial Vehicles: Enabling Vision-Based  Aerial Docking"**.

 We introduce a novel probabilistic framework for estimating the 3D position and orientation (6-DoF pose) of a Micro Aerial Vehicle (MAV) from monocular images captured by another aerial vehicle.
 Our method learns robust 2D-3D keypoint correspondences with inherent 3D awareness, eliminating the need for ground-truth 3D pose data and demonstrating remarkable resilience to self-occlusions.